EBATINCA/OmeroSlicerDevEnv/README.md

 - slicer_volume: Volume for 3D Slicer for images, extensions and IDs of the Omero.web images.
 This volume is also in omeroweb_docker.
 - postgresql_volume: Volume for PostgresSQL
 - omero_server_volume: Volume for Omero.server
-- omero_web_conf_volume: Volume for configuration for Omero.web
+- omero_web_conf_volume: Volume for configuration for Omero.web.
+Install the Omero.3D Slicer config.omero file (https://github.com/EBATINCA/OmeroSlicerConf) here.
-- omero_web_extension_volume: Volume for extensions for Omero.web
+- omero_web_extension_volume: Volume for extensions for Omero.web.
+Install the Omero.3D Slicer plugin (https://github.com/EBATINCA/OmeroSlicer) here.

 Important ports: